-International revenue represented 59% of our total revenue in the nine months ended September 30, 2014, compared to 60% in the same period in 2013.
+International revenue represented 59% of our total revenue in the three months ended March 31, 2015, compared to 63% in the same period in 2014.
 International revenue is a material component of our business strategy.
 We depend on third-party distributors and a direct sales force to sell our products internationally, and if they underperform, we may be unable to increase or maintain our level of international revenue.
-For example, our direct business in Japan and Canada as well as revenue from Asia Pacific distributors declined in the nine months ended September 30, 2014, negatively impacting our revenue from international operations.
+For example, our direct business in Japan and Canada declined in first quarter of 2015, negatively impacting our revenue from international operations.

 We have experienced significant turnover of our European sales team in the past.
 While we continue to have a direct sales and service organization in France, Belgium and Switzerland, a significant portion of our European revenue is generated through our network of distributors.
-Though we continue to evaluate and replace non-performing distributors, and have recently brought greater focus on collaborating with our distributor partners, there can be no assurance given that these initiatives will result in improved European-sourced revenue or profitability in the future
+Though we continue to evaluate and replace non-performing distributors, and have recently brought greater focus on collaborating with our distributor partners, there can be no assurance given that these initiatives will result in improved European-sourced revenue or profitability in the future.